• Skip to primary navigation

 Jump to Recipe

-Golden-fried Schnitzel is a dish typical for European cuisine.
-The word Schnitzel comes from German, and it refers to breaded cutlets fried in a pan.
-Pork Schnitzel is juicy inside and crispy on the outside.
-One of the best comfort foods you should give a try!
+Golden-fried Schnitzel is a classic European dish.
+The term "Schnitzel" comes from German and refers to breaded cutlets fried in a pan.
+Pork Schnitzel is juicy on the inside and crispy on the outside, making it one of the best comfort foods you should try!

 Pork schnitzel with two lemon wedges served on a plate with parsley potatoes.